• Skip to primary navigation

 Kindle Fire tablet

 The cornerstone of Caspian’s book access is his Kindle Fire tablet.
 Starting with its hefty, rubberized case, this tablet is designed for small kids.
-There is a port for headphones, which is handy on travel days in the car or plane.
+There is a port for headphones and Bluetooth capability for wireless, which is handy on travel days in the car or plane.
 The settings are robust, allowing parents to fine-tune access however they want.

 For example, Caspian has to “read” for 30 minutes before his apps unlock.
 As he started to embrace audiobooks, which I’ll talk about shortly, I changed the settings to require 15 minutes of audiobooks and 15 minutes of book reading.